Subarashi42/Black-Book/README.md

 Meaning this version can only run a text version of the game-> more like a visual novel then a Third-person FPS

+# Check out the Unity Repo to play the full version!
+(Third-person multiple choice rpg)

 ## Server Status: Offline